aci-ref/facilitation_leading_practices/activities/02-outreach.md

 advertising methods used and the value of other online outreach content.

-Along with recording the metrics of the event, it is also important to get as sense of the effectiveness of the event, in order to determine whether or not the outreach achieved the goal.
-There are a number of ways to measure the effectiveness, and these are not only applicable to outreach activities, but also to the similar *[Education and Training](../06-education)* activities of a Facilitator.
+Along with recording the metrics of the event, it is also important to get as sense of the effectiveness of the event in order to determine whether or not the outreach achieved the goal.
+There are a number of ways to measure the effectiveness of the event, and these are not only applicable to outreach activities, but also to the similar *[Education and Training](../06-education)* activities of a Facilitator.
 One approach, most valid when the outreach activity is a presentation, is to give the attendees a short